calli-eve/eve-pi/README.md

 - Track extractor status
   - When the cycle will end
   - Highlight the planet if extractor has stopped or has not been started.
-- Backup to download characters to a file (restore not implemented yet)
+- Backup to download characters to a file
+- Rstore from a file.
+Must be from the same instance!

 ## Basic usage